Tausand-dev/TempicoSoftware/README.md

 **Note**: It is recommended to use Python version 3.8.10 (32-bit).

 To generate the executable, run the following command: `pyinstaller --additional-hooks-dir installers/pyinstaller_hooks/ --name TempicoSoftware --onefile --noconsole -i Sources/tausand_small.ico main.py`.
 This will generate a single file containing the program.
 To run it correctly, this file must be placed inside the `Sources` folder that contains the images.

+##Generate Installer

+Once the executable is compiled, we will proceed to create the software installer.

+## Step 1: Download and Install Inno Setup Compiler
+First, download the Inno Setup Compiler program and install it on your machine.
+The download page for the program is available at the following link: [https://jrsoftware.org/isdl.php](https://jrsoftware.org/isdl.php).
+Download the `.exe` file corresponding to the application installer.

+## Step 2: Open Inno Setup Compiler
+Once Inno Setup is installed correctly, open it and follow these steps:

+1. First, you will be prompted to either open an existing script or create a new one.
+Select the option to **Create a New Script Using the Wizard**.
+2. In the next window, leave all options unselected and click **Next**.
+3. You will then be asked to provide the application name, version, publisher, and website (if applicable).
+For Tempico Software, use the following values for each field.
+4. Next, specify the default folder for the application and the application name.
+If these values do not carry over from the previous step, use the specified values provided.
+5. In the field **Application Main Executable File**, provide the path to the executable created earlier with PyInstaller.
+Additionally, click on **Add Folder** to include the images needed by the executable.
+Locate and select the `Sources` folder containing these image files.
+Leave all other fields as their default values.
+6. For the next four windows, leave the default values as they are (ensure they match the values shown in the provided screenshots).
+7. You will be prompted to select the installation language.
+Since Tempico Software only supports English for this version, select **English**.
+8. In the **Custom Compiler Output Folder** field, specify the directory where the installer will be saved once compiled.
+This path is flexible and should be chosen based on the developer’s preference.
+In the **Compiler Output Base File Name** field, enter `Tempico Software Setup`.
+For **Custom Setup Icon File**, locate the `Sources` folder and select the `tausand_small.ico` icon file.
+Leave the password field empty.
+9. For the following windows, simply click **Next** and then **Finish**, keeping the default values unchanged.
+10. Once the setup wizard is completed, a window will appear asking if you want to compile the file.
+Click **Yes**.
+Another window will ask if you want to save the script.
+Click **Yes** and select the path to your GitHub project, saving it in the `installer` folder and naming the file appropriately.
+Wait for the file to compile; this will automatically generate the installer in the specified output folder, from which you can run the installer.